What’s in a name? Pope Leo XIV’s choice signals a commitment to social justice

 The name “is a deep sign of commitment to social issues,” said Imperatori-Lee.
 “I think this (new) pope is saying something about social justice, by choosing this name, that it is going to be a priority.
 He is continuing a lot of Francis’ ministry.”

+Vatican spokesman Matteo Bruni confirmed that choice of the name Leo was a reference to Leo XIII and the social doctrine of the church, in particular the Rerum Novarum encyclical, considered the Catholic Church’s first social encyclical.

-Another predecessor, Pope Leo I, was known for repelling the barbarian invasion of Atilla the Hun in 452 A.D. and dissuading him from sacking Rome through diplomacy, Italian Cardinal Maurizio Piacenza told RAI Italian state TV.
+Another predecessor, Pope Leo I, was known for repelling the barbarian invasion of Attila the Hun in 452 A.D. and dissuading him from sacking Rome through diplomacy, Italian Cardinal Mauro Piacenza told RAI Italian state TV.
 He also noted that Pope Leo XIII elevated the Sanctuary of Our Lady of the Rosary of Pompeii to a papal basilica in 1901.

+Leo could also refer to Brother Leo, the 13th century friar who was a great companion of St. Francis of Assisi.
+By choosing such a name, the new pope could be signaling also a very strong continuity with Francis, who named himself after the saint.

 For most of the Catholic Church’s first millennium, popes used their given names.
 The first exception was the 6th century Roman Mercurius, who had been named for a pagan god and chose the more appropriate name of John II.